 As a sports physiotherapist I work in a number of diverse settings which gives me access to a wide range of clients from the elite professional footballer to the office worker who is a keen triathlete at the weekends.
-For each client the need is the same “how can I get the most out of my body following injury in order to improve my performance.”
+For each client the need is the same “how can I get the most out of my sporting hip and groin following injury in order to improve my performance.”
 Pain at the hip and groin region particularly can be very debilitating for the athlete, quite often it is very poorly understood area and as a consequence the problem can become chronic and result in an extended period on the sideline’s.

 Diagnostics & Collaborative working